ilhan007/ui5con-app/README.md

 # Smart Store app

 The [Smart Store app](https://ilhan007.github.io/ui5con-app) is a [React](https://reactjs.org/) sample application, demonstrating the usage of the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
-You can find a step by step tutorial below on how to build the app yourself.
+You can find a step by step tutorial below on how to build the app by yourself.
+You don't have to clone the repo, the app will be built from scratch.

 Note: no previous experience with [UI5 Web Components](https://github.com/SAP/ui5-webcomponents) is required.
 To take the most of the tutorial, a basic knowledge with [React](https://reactjs.org/) is desirable.